OKSDGIT/RepoPBL/CasosPBL/2021/en/Task01/Task01-CSP-Report.md

     Designing Efficient Solutions with Automata

 ### A.2 Textual Description

-This competency focuses on the ability to design and implement **effective and optimized solutions** using **finite automata**.
-It requires a **deep understanding of automata theory**, including the identification of functional requirements, translating those into **feasible technical implementations**, and ensuring that the **final automaton is efficient, reliable, and meets user expectations**.
+This competency involves the ability to design and implement **functional, optimized solutions** using **finite automata** as a formal computational model.
+It requires a **solid understanding of automata theory**, enabling students to interpret system requirements, translate them into formal specifications, and construct automata that are both **logically correct and technically feasible**.

-Students must **balance user-defined needs with automata constraints**, ensuring that the vending machine system performs correctly under different conditions.
-This competency also emphasizes the **importance of validation**, requiring students to **simulate, test, and refine their models** to guarantee accuracy and performance in **real-world applications**.
+Learners must demonstrate the capacity to **model system behavior** through state transitions, taking into account both **explicit functional requirements** and potential operational constraints.
+The competency also entails the ability to **validate and refine the automaton** through simulation and systematic testing, ensuring that it performs accurately across expected scenarios.

-Additionally, the competency includes the **ability to handle additional constraints**, such as implementing the **bonus change mechanism** introduced as an extra challenge by the IT technician.
+Furthermore, it includes the flexibility to incorporate **additional constraints or extensions**, reflecting a capacity for **adaptive problem-solving** and the integration of complex conditions into formal models.
+This ensures readiness for applying finite automata in a variety of real-world computational tasks.

 ### A.3 Knowledge Specification
 The following knowledge areas are critical for this competency: